zbarovsky/Python-Geocoder/README.md

 # Python Modules, Packages, and APIs: Practice Problems, Part 1

-In this homework, you're going to write code for a challenge problem.
+In this assignment, you're going to write code for a challenge problem.

 You will practice these programming concepts we've covered in class: